-The Clerk's Office will create and provide an initial login and password to counsel via email.
-Counsel will then log on and use these credentials to create a Single login profile.
-Instructions are available on the Court's website.
-The Clerk's Office will create an appointment for each case where counsel is appointed which will appear in counsel's Appointment List in eVoucher.
+The Clerk's Office will add new attorneys to eVoucher and either create a Single Login Profile (SLP) or link to an existing SLP.
+The Clerk's Office will notify the attorney via email.
+Counsel will then log on using LOGIN.gov and create a SSN/EIN account in the Vendor Management System (VMS).
+The Clerk's Office will create an appointment for each case where counsel is appointed, which will appear in counsel's Appointment List in eVoucher.